YousafImtiaz/Nportsc/README.md

 ## Output

-The results of the detailed scan will be saved to a text file (nmaptcp<target_ip>.txt for TCP scans and nmapudp<target_ip>.txt for UDP scans) and automatically opened in a text editor.
+The results of the detailed scan will be saved to a text file (target_ip)_(scan type)_nmap.txt for TCP scans and nmapudp<target_ip>.txt for UDP scans) and automatically opened in a text editor.
 Each port that is scanned will also be seperated, making it easier to read.